 Accelerator Grant Program

-The Arts Commission values the many artists across disciplines who contribute vibrancy to Toledo.
-The Accelerator Grant is a competitive program offering financial support with quick turn-around for artists to advance their creative projects, thereby advancing their careers.
-Eligible categories of support for the pilot year of this program include: equipment, supplies, professional development and project support.
+The Arts Commission values the many artists across disciplines who are part of Toledo's vibrant creative community.
+The Accelerator Grant is a competitive program offering financial support with quick turn-around for local artists to advance their creative projects and their careers.
+Eligible categories of support for this program include: equipment, supplies, professional development and project support.
 Grant amounts are not to exceed $1500.
-Upcoming deadlines will be announced in early 2020.
+Upcoming deadlines for 2020 are June 15 and September 14.

 Recipients of the 2019 Accelerator Grant

 Matthew Cook, to purchase of a table saw, miter saw, router and router table to create custom with design elements related to his paintings, Mercé Culp, to purchase digital printed canvases and sewing costs to fabricate prototypes for an art-based fashion line, Erin Garber-Pearson, to the purchase a handheld gimbal to explore performative elements of video projects, William Gruber, to purchase a front/rear projection screen and stand to be used as part of a light show, Natalie Lanese, for fees associated with an artist residency in Iceland, Rebecca Szparagowski, to purchase a 3D handheld scanner for a sculpture series replicating the human body through glass fusing, Paul Verdell, to purchase canvas, paint, and brushes for large scale paintings.